 Indigenous Tourism Awards Gala

 The Indigenous Tourism Association of Canada (ITAC) recognizes Indigenous entrepreneurs and organizations from across the country for outstanding achievements in tourism.
 The 2023 awards will include both national awards and awards specific to the host province of Manitoba.
-This year’s award ceremony will take place during the culmination of the 9th annual International Indigenous Tourism Conference (IITC) on Treaty 1 Territory and the Homeland of the Métis in Winnipeg, Manitoba.
+This year’s award ceremony will take place during the 10th annual International Indigenous Tourism Conference (IITC) on Treaty 1 Territory and the Homeland of the Métis in Winnipeg, Manitoba.